Nathan Young-Coombes: Brentford

 On 9 June 2021, Young-Coombes signed a three-year contract, with an option of a further year, with the B team at Brentford.
 He transferred for an undisclosed fee, with the contract effective 1 July 2021.
 Prolific goalscoring for the B team saw Young-Coombes called into the first team squad during the 2021–22 season and he remained an unused substitute during eight matches, before finally making his senior debut as a late substitute for Mathias Jensen after 87 minutes of a 3–0 Premier League win over Southampton on 7 May 2022.
 He was a part of the B team's 2021–22 London Senior Cup-winning squad and his 34 B team goals were recognised with the Brentford B Player of the Year award.

 On 29 July 2022, Young-Coombes joined League Two club AFC Wimbledon on a season-long loan.
 During an injury-affected spell that was ended early on 20 January 2023, he made 13 appearances and scored three goals.
 Young-Coombes returned to match play with the B team on 20 March 2023.
 He made two appearances during the latter stages of the team's 2022–23 Premier League Cup campaign and scored in the 2–0 Final victory over Blackburn Rovers.

 Young-Coombes made a second-half substitute appearance during Brentford's opening 2023–24 first team pre-season friendly.
 An ankle injury saw Young-Coombes miss nearly four mid-season months and he failed to win a call into a first team matchday squad during the 2023–24 season.
 Young-Coombes was released when his contract expired at the end of the 2023–24 season.

-Wealdstone
+Non-League football

 After remaining a free agent during the 2024–25 season, Young-Coombes signed a short-term contract with National League club Wealdstone on 7 August 2025.
+He made six appearances before his contract was reported to have expired on 28 November 2025.
+On 6 March 2026, Young-Coombes transferred to Isthmian League Premier Division club Carshalton Athletic.
+Young-Coombes' five goals in 9 appearances helped the club narrowly avoid relegation, which was recognised with the club's Newcomer of the Year award.
+He signed a new contract at the end of the 2025–26.